Drowning or Developing: Finding Strength in the Waves

 I am not falling apart—I am being washed in the Word.

-I will not fear the deep, because I am anchored in Christ.”
+I will not fear the deep because I am anchored in Christ.”

 🎯 Bold Action Step:

-Choose one area of your life where you’ve been hesitant to move forward.
+Identify one area of your life where you've hesitated to move forward.
+Take one simple, obedient step—no matter how small.

 Then tell one sister you trust or share it below.
 Boldness multiplies in community.